alexandercerutti/Keytrash-Cleaner/README.md

 # Keytrash-Cleaner
-Utility for Mac OS-formatted USB keys to empty the hidden Trash folder
+Utility for USB keys to empty the hidden Trash folder created by OS X

 #####Description